Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: Thermodynamics and electrodynamics

-and $\OmFm$ denotes the FLAV measured by the `physical observers' (ZAMOs) circulating round the hole.
-We define the electromagnetic Poynting flux $\vcSEM$ and the frame-dragging spin-down energy flux $\vcSsd$ from equation (\rf{vcSEa}) as follows;
+Just as the overall energy flux $\vcSE$ corresponds to $c^2 dM/dt$, the other two energy fluxes are necessary to the other two terms in Eq.\ (\rf{c.mass}).
+That is, we define the Electromagnetic Poynting flux $\vcSEM$ and the frame-dragging Spin-Down energy flux $\vcSsd$ as follows; we have, from Eqs.\ (\rf{E-AmFlux}), (\rf{EpBt}), and (\rf{vcBt});